-Figure 11: Interactive Phasing 2D The Phase dialog box contains two buttons "180" and "Finish".
-Clicking the 180 button will flip the phase of the spectrum by 180°.
-Clicking on the "Finish" button will exit the phasing mode.
-If the "Show Traces" checkbox is ticked, the "Show 2nd Guide" checkbox becomes visible.
+Figure 11: Interactive Phasing 2D The 'Phase mode' dialog box contains two buttons, '180' and 'Finish'.
+Clicking the '180' button will flip the phase of the spectrum by 180°.
+Clicking on the 'Finish' button will exit the Phasing mode.
+If the 'Show Traces' checkbox is ticked, the 'Show 2nd Guide' checkbox becomes visible.

-If the "show 2nd guide" box is checked a second set of traces can be selected, these are shown as the blue lines and can be moved using the second trace grab box.
+If the 'show 2nd guide' box is checked, a second set of traces can be selected; these are shown as the blue lines and can be moved using the second trace grab box.
 The guide traces are also displayed at the edges of the spectrum.
 The zero order phasing of the 2D spectrum is carried out by holding down the left mouse button.
 The direction of movement now corresponds to the direction of the phasing.
 Moving the mouse vertically changes the phase of the indirect dimension, also referred to as F1 or the Y axis.
 Moving the mouse horizontally changes the phase of the direct dimension, also referred to as F2 or the X axis.
 Moving the mouse diagonally will changes the phase of both axes simultaneously.
-The first order phasing is carried out identically to the zero order phasing, however the right mouse button is held down instead of the left mouse button.
-Holding down Ctrl while phasing gives the user finer control over the phase changes.
-Once the phasing has been completed successfully, the user can exit the phase mode by clicking the Finish button on the phase mode dialog.
-Manual Peak Picking (K): In manual peak picking mode, a user can manually place a label to mark a peak.
-This is done my moving the mouse to the desired position and left clicking, see Figure 12.
-By default, the cursor will attempt to "snap to" potential peaks, but if the Ctrl button is held down the user can place the peak flag freely.
+The first order phasing is carried out identically to the zero order phasing; however, the right mouse button is held down instead of the left mouse button.
+Holding down Ctrl or Cmd while phasing gives the user finer control over the phase changes.
+Once the phasing has been completed successfully, the user can exit the Phase mode by clicking the 'Finish' button on the 'Phase Mode' dialog.
+Manual Peak Picking (K): In the Manual Peak Picking mode, the user can manually place a label to mark a peak.
+This is done my moving the mouse to the desired position and left clicking, see

-rigure 12.
-I can I lenning Would A table of peaks can be created by right clicking on the spectrum and selecting the Create -> Peak Table option from the menu.
-Tables will be discussed in more detail in the Tables section.
-A peak can be deleted by using the selection mode to select the peak then pressing the delete key.
+Figure 12: Peak Picking Mode A table of peaks can be created by right clicking on the spectrum and selecting the 'Create -> Peak Table' option from the menu.
+Tables will be discussed in more detail in the 'Tables' section.
+The data can also be represented as a chart by clicking on a table and selecting the 'Create chart' option from the menu.
+Charts will be discussed in more details in the 'Charts' section.
+A peak can be deleted by using the Selection mode to select the peak, then pressing the Delete key.
 The selection tool is discussed below.
-Manual Integration (I): In manual integration mode the user can integrate a region of the spectrum to calculate the peak area summing point by point.
-This is achieved by selecting the integration mode, then holding the left mouse button and dragging the cursor horizontally to define the integration region.
-On releasing the left mouse button the integration is performed, see Figure 13.
-The range of the integral is shown as the integral curve.
-Double clicking on the integral bar opens the integral properties dialog.
+Manual Integration (I): In the Manual Integration mode the user can integrate a region of the spectrum to calculate the peak area summing point by point.
+This is achieved by selecting the Integration mode, then holding the left mouse button and dragging the cursor horizontally to define the integration region.
+On releasing the left mouse button, the integration is performed, see Figure 13.
+The range of the integral is shown as the integral bar below the base line, and the cumulative sum is shown as the integral curve.
+Double clicking on the integral bar opens the 'Integral Properties' dialog.
 This provides a set of options that allow the user to change the integral properties, from the appearance of the lines and labels to the actual range of the integral and the normalization of the peak area.
 If there are multiple integrals defined across the spectrum, the arrows at the top of the dialog box can be used to navigate between them.
 The normalized values are relative to all integrals on the spectrum and changing one value will change the corresponding value(s) for all other integrals.